howtographql/howtographql/content/frontend/react-urql/1-getting-started.md

 </Instruction>

 Since you're adding two mutations to the editor at once, the mutations need to have _operation names_.
-In your case, these are `CreatePrismaLink` and `CreateApolloLink`.
+In your case, these are `CreatePrismaLink` and `CreateUrqlLink`.

 <Instruction>